Spin-parities of the $P_c(4440)$ and $P_c(4457)$ in the One-Boson-Exchange Model

 \subsection{Predictions}

-With the OBE model regularized without the delta-like contributions, we can now predict the seven possible S-wave $\bar{D}^{(*)} \Sigma_c^{(*)}$ molecules.
+With the OBE model regularized without the delta-like contributions, we can predict the seven possible S-wave $\bar{D}^{(*)} \Sigma_c^{(*)}$ molecules.
 The results are summarized in Table \ref{tab:binding-hidden-Pc}.
-For the isodoublet ($I = \tfrac{1}{2}$) molecular pentaquarks, the states predicted in the OBE model are indeed very similar to the ones obtained in {\it scenario B} of the contact-range effective field theory of Ref.~\cite{Liu:2019stu}.
-Here we note that within the contact-range EFT description of Ref.~\cite{Liu:2019stu} there are two coupling constants whose values have to be determined from experimental information.
+For the isodoublet ($I = \tfrac{1}{2}$) molecular pentaquarks, the states predicted in the OBE model are indeed very similar to the ones obtained in {\it scenario B} of the contact-range EFT of Ref.~\cite{Liu:2019tjn} {and the pionful one of Ref.~\cite{Valderrama:2019chc}}.
+Here we note that within {the pionless and pionful} descriptions of Refs.~\cite{Liu:2019tjn,Valderrama:2019chc} there are two coupling constants whose values have to be determined from experimental information.
 Thus two scenarios were considered: scenario A, in which the $P_c(4440)$ and $P_c(4457)$ are the $J=\tfrac{1}{2}$ and $\tfrac{3}{2}$ $\bar{D}^* \Sigma$ molecules, and scenario B for the opposite identification.
 Our OBE model naturally selects scenario B.

 For the isoquartet ($I = \tfrac{3}{2}$) molecular pentaquarks, we find that the $J = \tfrac{1}{2}$ $\bar{D}^* \Sigma_c$ and the $J = \tfrac{1}{2}$ $\bar{D}^* \Sigma_c^*$ bind.
 Yet this conclusion is not particularly strong: these two molecular pentaquarks are weakly bound and once we consider the error in the binding energies the outcome is that there is a fair likelihood that they will not bind.
 The isoquartet $J = \tfrac{3}{2}$ $\bar{D}^* \Sigma_c^*$ molecule is close to binding, as can be inferred from the large negative scattering length.
 Conversely, the uncertainties in the OBE model mean that this molecular pentaquark might be able to bind.
 The other isoquartet molecules display mild attraction, a conclusion which can be deduced from the negative (but natural) values of the scattering length shown in Table \ref{tab:binding-hidden-Pc}.